-Diabetes Diet and Food Tips
+The Diabetes Diet

-Diabetes is on the rise, yet most cases are preventable with healthy lifestyle changes.
-Some can even be reversed.
-Taking steps to prevent and control diabetes doesn’t mean living in deprivation.
-While eating right is important, you don’t have to give up sweets entirely or resign yourself to a lifetime of bland “health food”.
-With these tips, you can still enjoy your favorite foods and take pleasure from your meals without feeling hungry or deprived.
+Diabetes is on the rise, yet most cases are preventable and some can even be reversed.
+Taking steps to prevent and control diabetes doesn’t mean living in deprivation; it means eating a tasty, balanced diet that will also boost your energy and improve your mood.
+You don’t have to give up sweets entirely or resign yourself to a lifetime of bland food.
+With these tips, you can still take pleasure from your meals without feeling hungry or deprived.

 It’s not too late to make a positive change, even if you’ve already developed diabetes.
 The bottom line is that you have more control over your health than you think.

 Watch out for belly fat